redox-os/book/src/why-a-new-os.md

   Since most system components are in userspace they can be restarted/updated on-the-fly, reducing the downtime of servers a lot.

-- Easy to develop and debug
+- Easier to develop and test

-  Most system components run in userspace, simplifying the testing and debugging.
+  As most system components are separated daemons in userspace and the kernel is small, they can be developed and tested independently before integration.

 - Easy and quick to expand

-  New system components and drivers are easily and quickly added as userspace daemons.
+  New drivers or system components can be easily and quickly added as userspace daemons using the scheme protocol.

 - True modularity

   You can enable/disable/update most system components without a system restart, similar to but safer than some modules on monolithic kernels and [livepatching](https://en.wikipedia.org/wiki/Kpatch).

+- Less maintenance cost

+Subsystems, system components and drivers can use different versions of the scheme protocol to stay working without source code modification after possible system API/ABI changes on updates

 You can read more about the above benefits on the [Microkernels](./microkernels.md) page.